 Be sure to check your airline for size and weight restrictions of carry-on and checked luggage.
 If you're travelling with different airlines, be sure to check them all as their restrictions may differ.

 Many international airlines have a 23kg (50 lb) weight restriction and 158cm (62 in) linear size restriction for checked bags.
+Linear meaning the sum of the height, width and depth of the item.
 For carry-ons, it is generally a 10kg (22 lb) weight restriction and 55cm x 40cm x 23cm (21.5 in x 15.5 in x 9 in) size restriction.
 However, chartered flights, national flights and European airlines are generally known to have stricter size and weight restrictions.
 Trains, ships and buses may have their own restrictions as well.

 - How long of a trip am I packing for?
 What is the purpose of my travel?
 What do I intend to pack?
 Do I tend to overpack?